 As for the effects some people think acidifying foods have on cancer, studies show there is no direct link between the amount of acidifying foods you eat and your risk of developing the disease (

 Nevertheless, an alkaline diet may offer some health benefits to certain individuals.

 It may also reduce the risk of kidney stones in those prone to developing them (

 However, more research on these purported benefits is needed before strong conclusions can be made.

 Your body is designed to keep the pH of your blood within a narrow, healthy range.
 The foods you eat have very little effect on this pH.

 Despite having very little alkalizing effect on the blood, regularly drinking lemon juice may promote several other health benefits.

-One fluid ounce (30 ml) of lemon juice actually provides around 23% of your daily vitamin C requirements (22).
+One fluid ounce (30 ml) of lemon juice actually provides around 13% of your daily vitamin C requirement (

-Lemon juice also contains small amounts of antioxidants that may help reduce the risk of heart disease by strengthening blood vessels, reducing inflammation and preventing the accumulation of plaque (24, 25).
+Lemon juice also contains small amounts of antioxidants that may help reduce the risk of heart disease by strengthening blood vessels, reducing inflammation, and preventing the accumulation of plaque (

-Bottom Line: Regularly consuming lemon juice may strengthen the immune system, increase mineral absorption, reduce risk factors of heart disease and prevent certain types of kidney stones.
+Regularly consuming lemon juice may strengthen the immune system, increase mineral absorption, reduce risk factors of heart disease, and prevent certain types of kidney stones.